by John Markley0

 As a special added bonus, the Description of the game on its page at Google Play, as of this writing, features the sort of hilariously broken English seldom seen in Western gaming since- well, since the original era when Military Madness came out.
 Do you have what it takes to master the feature of items and landforms to get a victory?
 Experience the sensation to play the classic simulation game and find out!

-On the other end of the spectrum, for days when you just want to see the world die, there’s Plague Inc.
+For days when you just want to see the world die, there’s Plague Inc.

 The premise is simple – design a pathogen to wipe out the human race as quickly as possible.
 After picking a lucky country for your first infectee, you gradually shape the nature of the disease by spending DNA points earned as it spreads – the vectors that spread it, its symptoms, its resistance to different climates and antibiotics, and more.
 Eventually the world takes notice, and the race is on as you get around containment measures by mutating new forms of transmission for your disease and make it ever-deadlier and more debilitating to bring humanity down before they can research a cure.